Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

-# Part 1 - Working with FASTQ files & basic quality control
+# Working with FASTQ files & basic quality control

 ### Learning objectives:
 - Understand the FASTQ file format and the formatting sequence information it stores